Roadmap¶

 Features use status labels rather than version numbers:

-- Proposed — Designed, not yet built.
+- Staged — Implemented, not yet released.

 - Exploring — Idea stage, no commitment.